 - Balance problems

-If you experience any of the problems listed above, you could be an excellent candidate for breast reduction surgery with Dr. Michelle Carlotti and Dr. Albert Carlotti at Austin Cosmetic Surgery.
+If you experience any of the problems listed above, you could be an excellent candidate for breast reduction surgery with Dr. Michelle Cabret and Dr. Albert Carlotti at Austin Cosmetic Surgery.

-Generally, the Drs.
-Carlotti have two options for incisions with this procedure: the traditional incision or the vertical incision.
+Generally, our doctors have two options for incisions with this procedure: the traditional incision or the vertical incision.
 During your consultation, they will discuss which method they think would work best for your unique situation.
 This procedure is performed with the patient under general anesthesia.